jlucktay/posh-bomb/README.md

 There is a JSON file name `GiantBombApiKey.example.json` that needs to be duplicated and renamed to `GiantBombApiKey.json` with a valid key edited into it.

-This file is of course in .gitignore already, so don't worry about checking it in accidentially.
+This file is of course in .gitignore already, so don't worry about checking it in accidentally.

 ## TODO list